VirtusaPolarisGTO/NyQL/docs/nyresult.md

  * `asString(rowIndex, columnName)`: Returns column value as string for the given row and column.
  * `asBool(rowIndex, columnName)`: Returns column value as boolean for the given row and column.
  * `asInt(rowIndex, columnName)`: Returns column value as integer for the given row and column.
+ * `asBase64(rowIndex, columnName)`: Returns column value as base64 encoded string when it represents binary data.

 Example Java code:

 ```java